 It’s no secret that the Pacific Northwest is home to legendary rivers.
 Even the U.S. Congress knows it.
 They recognize more Wild & Scenic Rivers in Oregon than any other state.
-To a rafter, the sheer quantity of overnight trips can fill a lifetime.
+To a rafter, the sheer quantity of overnight river trips can fill a lifetime.
 If you ask an Oregon boater about their favorites, you’ll get a varied response.
 Some like rafting through volcanic lands, others prefer the rainforest, while others love desert rivers best.
 The one thing for certain is that if you like rafting, you’ll love Oregon rafting.
-Here’s a handy guide to some of our favorites.
+Here’s a handy guide to some of our favorite trips.

 Most Classic: Rogue River

 When most folks think of Oregon rafting, the Rogue River is the first that comes to mind.
 The 34-mile Wild & Scenic run has a little bit of everything.
 There’s fantastic scenery with the drama of Mule Creek Canyon, grassy hillsides which meet impressive forested canyon walls, and beautiful river camps that make this a gorgeous stretch.
 Combine that with exciting whitewater, like Grave Creek, Rainie Falls, and the most famous rapid in Oregon, Blossom Bar, and you have a river that serves up beauty alongside action.
 The sandy beaches, old miner cabins, and natural water slides don’t hurt the experience either.
 One of the most unique features with the Rogue River is that even though it runs through the wilderness, there is a hiking trail that follows its length and there are a handful of lodges scattered along its course.
 The end result is a wild river with deep cultural history that’ll stoke river runners from beginner to expert.